patternfly/training-scenarios/react-components/toolbar-filter/step2.md

-The individual components placed inside of a toolbar are each wrapped in a `DataToolbarItem` component. `DataToolbarItems` can be passed an optional `variant` prop to format specific type of component it wraps such as a search filter, a pagination component, a bulk select, or an overflow menu.
+The individual components placed inside of a toolbar are each wrapped in a `DataToolbarItem` component. `DataToolbarItems` can be passed an optional `variant` prop to format a specific type of component it wraps such as a search filter, a pagination component, a bulk select, or an overflow menu.

-By wrapping components in the `DataToolbarItem` component and adding the proper variant, it ensures the components are spaced appropriately.
+Wrapping components in the `DataToolbarItem` component and adding the proper variant ensures the components are spaced appropriately.

 Use the state of the `ToolbarDemoApp` to manage the three applied filters in the `DataToolbar`.